jinyun1tang/EcoSIM/README.md

 CXX=""
 FC=""

-You can also set the compilers via the command line, for example:
+You can also set options via the command line, for example:

-sh build_EcoSIM.sh CC=/path/to/cc CXX=/path/to/cxx FC=/path/to/fortran
+sh build_EcoSIM.sh CC=/path/to/cc CXX=/path/to/cxx FC=/path/to/fortran debug=1 regression_test=1